creativecreature/sturdyc/README.md

 ## Background refreshes

-It's fairly common to consume a datasource where you have a rough idea of how often the data might change, or where it is acceptable for the data to be a couple of milliseconds old.
-It could also be that the datasource has a rate limit, and that you're only allowed to query it once every second.
+It's fairly common to consume a data source where you have a rough idea of how often the data might change, or where it is acceptable for the data to be a couple of milliseconds old.
+It could also be that the data source has a rate limit, and that you're only allowed to query it once every second.

 For these type of use cases, you can configure the cache to perform background